mongodb/docs/source/reference/commands.rst

    - **logLevel**
    - **syncdelay**

-   See :command:`setParameter` for more regarding these parameters.
+   See :dbcommand:`setParameter` for more regarding these parameters.

    .. slave-ok, admin-only

 Diagnostics
 ~~~~~~~~~~~

-.. mongodb:command:: dbStats
+.. dbcommand:: dbStats

    The ``dbStats`` command returns a document with information
    regarding a specific database.
 This command does not return